Saskatchewan Highway 11: Trans-Canada Highway to Davidson

 From the junction with Highway 11A, Highway 11 heads north-west where it passes a weigh station, crosses Boggy Creek, runs alongside Condie Nature Refuge, intersects Highway 734, and enters the Rural Municipality of Lumsden No. 189.
 Highway 11 continues north towards the Qu'Appelle Valley.
 As it approaches the valley, it gradually turns west and then descends into it.
 On the valley floor, the highway crosses the Qu'Appelle River and intersects Highway 20 in a partial cloverleaf interchange.
 West from the interchange is Highway 641 and the town of Lumsden, while north-east along Highway 20 is the village of Craven.
 From that interchange, Highway 11 climbs out of the valley and intersects Highway 54.
 Highway 54 heads north and provides access to Last Mountain Lake.
 Highway 11 continues west for a further 11 km, at which point, it turns north-west en route to the village of Bethune.
 At Bethune, three highways intersect Highway 11 — 354, 642, and 739.
 Continuing north-west, the highway passes the former Bethune Recreation Site and heads to Findlater.
-About 2 km past Findlater, it begins an 11.6 km long concurrency with the north–south Highway 2 that ends in the village of Chamberlain.
+About 2 km past Findlater, it begins an 11.6 km long concurrency with the north–south Highway 2 (Veterans Memorial Highway) that ends in the village of Chamberlain.
 Southbound on 2 is Moose Jaw while northbound is Watrous and Little Manitou Lake.
 The 3 km long section of Highway 11 through Chamberlain is the only part not twinned.
 Currently, there are no plans to twin this final section.
 Highway 11 runs through Chamberlain and twinning around the community would be expensive.
 On one side of Chamberlain are railway tracks that would require the building of two highway overpasses over the tracks to circumvent the village and the other side is the Arm River Valley that would require the highway to drop into the valley and then climb back out of it.
 Highway 11 parallels the Arm River Valley from Bethune north-west to near Girvin.
 North-west of Chamberlain, Highway 11 once again becomes a divided highway.
 It continues north-west past Aylesbury en route to Craik.
 The village of Craik is on the west side of the highway and Craik and District Regional Park is on the east.
 Highway 11 intersects Highway 732 south of Craik and Highway 643 north of it.
 From Craik, Highway 11 continues north-west intersecting Highway 749 at Girvin before crossing Iskwao Creek and carrying on to Davidson.
 Davidson is generally considered halfway between Regina and Saskatoon.
 Besides 11, Highways 44, 653, and 747 all converge at Davidson.